Addressing Forever Chemicals PFAS and 1,4 Dioxane

 An even bigger challenge is treating residential supply wells that are found to be impacted by 1,4-dioxane.
 Most commercial home water filters do not remove 1,4-dioxane effectively.
-The most practical solution may be to install a two-stage GAC (Granular Activated Carbon) filter system on the home, sample it frequently (at least quarterly) and then replace the first filter as soon as there is break-through.
-Break-through will happen much more quickly for 1,4-dioxane than for most other VOCs, so the filters will need to be changed often.
+The most practical solution may be to install a two-stage granular activated carbon (GAC) filter system on the home, sample it frequently (at least quarterly), and then replace the first filter as soon as there is breakthrough.
+Breakthrough will happen much more quickly for 1,4-dioxane than for most other VOCs, so the filters will need to be changed often.
 Eventually, it may be necessary to replace the well with a new one farther from the 1,4-dioxane source; however, that is not always possible, especially given how far 1,4-dioxane can travel.

 In August 2020, New York adopted first-in-nation drinking water standards for 1,4-dioxane and approved a treatment standard.
 Scroll down for more.

-New York State has adopted the most protective method detection limit for 1,4-dioxane, setting the maximum contaminant level to be 1 part per billion (ppb).
-The new regulation requires public water systems in the state to regularly test and monitor for the PFOA, PFOS, and 1,4-dioxane, regardless of the municipality’s size.
-The new regulation follows other actions taken by New York State in limiting the public’s exposure to PFOA and PFOS, such as investing millions to the State Superfund Program to install granular activated carbon filtration systems to successful remove the chemicals from impacted water supplies in several communities.
+New York State has adopted the most protective method detection limit for 1,4-dioxane, setting the maximum contaminant level to be one part per billion (ppb).
+The new regulation requires public water systems in the state to regularly test and monitor for PFOA, PFOS, and 1,4-dioxane, regardless of the municipality’s size.
+The new regulation follows other actions taken by New York State in limiting the public’s exposure to PFOA and PFOS, such as investing millions in the State Superfund Program to install GAC filtration systems to successfully remove the chemicals from impacted water supplies in several communities.
 This has resulted in water treatment projects totaling $150 million to plan, construct, and run the advanced treatment systems, and a plan to spend $700 million more in the next six years.